Sociology A Level

 Sociology will enable you to question social organisation, understand people's experiences in different social positions and social groups and become more articulate and fluent in expressing your ideas and opinions.

 Students come to sociology from a wide variety of backgrounds and with a range of different experiences and work with a subject specialist with a real commitment and belief in the value of sociology.
 This makes for lively and stimulating sociological discussion and debates.
 Classes include using topical visual material, news articles, interactive textbooks and more.

 Sociology is an academically rigorous subject, combining theoretical perspectives and real world problems.
 To succeed, you will need to enjoy reading and writing, should have a keen interest in society and social issues and should be prepared to question common sense understanding.
 You will learn to compare different ways of understanding society so should be open to different arguments.
 Sociology goes well with other social sciences and humanities subjects.

 Applicants require a grade 5 in GCSE English Language.
-Applicants should also have a minimum of six GCSEs at grades 9-4.
-Students do not need to have completed GCSE Sociology, however if it has been taken, a minimum of a 5 should have been achieved.
+Students do not need to have completed GCSE Sociology, however if it has been taken, a minimum of a grade 5 should have been achieved.